 Sedgwick County Park There’s no place like Sedgwick County Park for a nice time out with the family.
 The park has several fishing ponds, playgrounds, and fields for kite-flying or playing games of softball.
 A walking path around the perimeter of the park takes you through shady and sunny spots, through quiet areas and places teeming with activity, up and down hills, and over a covered bridge.
 Covered pavilions and enclosed shelters at Sedgwick County Park are available and affordable to rent for picnics and meetings.

 The WATER Center in Herman Hill Park boasts aquariums, interactive displays for kids, and knowledgeable staff who make it all come alive.
 Tours of the groundwater treatment plant are also available.
+Water Center information and events

 Interactive Fountains Many of our parks have playgrounds with leaping fountains where kids (and grown-ups) can splash around to keep the heat at bay.
 There’s also a fountain at New Market Square in West Wichita, and one in Old Town Plaza downtown.
 All are free and open to the public.
 Find a FREE splash park in Wichita.

 Woofstock Free with donation, Woofstock is held every fall at Sedgwick County Park as a benefit for the Kansas Humane Society.
 Bring your dog — on a leash — for a day of canine fun.

 MorningStar Community Church Family Movie Night When a popular Wichita movie theater closed, a church moved in.
 Now the church offers free family movies with extremely low-priced concessions on the first Friday night of every month.
 It’s located near E. Kellogg and Greenwich Road.
 Sponsored by WayFM.

 Free Outdoor Concerts